andrasq/node-docs/gc-gordian.md

         var cluster = require('cluster');
         var net = require('net');

+        // both master and worker processes run this same script, but
+        // cluster.isMaster is set only in the master, not the workers

         if (cluster.isMaster) {
             // master creates one worker
             var child = cluster.fork();